frec-3044/tidyvere-intro-template/lesson.md

 ## Overview

-This module uses a multi-year dataset of water quality variables that have been measured at drinking water reservoirs in the Roanoke, VA region.
-It focuses on comparing how water temperature and chlorophyll-a, both associated with water quality, vary across time and among reservoirs.
-The assignment is designed to help you review R tidyverse skills that have been introduced to prior to the course.
-It specifically provides links to the relevant sections in the excellent [R for Data Science book (2nd edition)](https://r4ds.hadley.nz) by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund.
-The links allow for self-guided review of the material.
+This module uses a multi-year dataset of water quality variables that have been measured at drinking water reservoirs in the Roanoke, VA, region.
+It compares how water temperature and chlorophyll-a, both associated with water quality, vary across time and among reservoirs.
+The assignment is designed to help you review R tidyverse skills that were introduced before the course.
+It provides explicit links to the relevant sections in the excellent [R for Data Science book (2nd edition)](https://r4ds.hadley.nz) by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund.
+The links allow for a self-guided review of the material.

 - author: Quinn Thomas (@rqthomas)
 - contact: <rqthomas@vt.edu>